- 5.19.13 Campus Procedures for Securing Financial Information

 If a taxpayer calls or writes with additional financial information, or requested substantiation, you are not required to repeat the tiered interview if it was previously documented clearly.

 AMS History clearly documents a request was made of the taxpayer to full pay, ability to borrow, etc.

-If financial information is on AMS and was obtained within the last twelve months, you are not required to take a complete financial statement, verify and update AMS information.
+If financial information is on AMS and was obtained within the last twelve months, you are not required to take a complete financial statement.
 Review and update the previous financial information obtained, DO NOT refer the taxpayer to the employee originally taking the financial information.
 AMS recalculates the payment amount.
 Ensure requirements are met, and continue the financial statement interview.

 If the taxpayer is still missing any required information, do not give more opportunities to provide the missing documentation.
 Document this action accordingly and take the next appropriate action.